-n of electric tuggers to move cargo inside
+Incorporation of electric tuggers to move cargo inside the warehouse.

-se.

-iminum pallets, avoiding the use of wood or plastic.
+• Recycled aluminum pallets, avoiding the use of wood or plastic.

 In 2023, we took a significant step by introducing an innovative initiative: reusable nets to secure cargo on our platforms, move cargo to and from the aircraft, and replace single-use vitafilm.